Saint Raymond of Penafort

 Feast of the Holy Innocents

-Upon the birth of Our Lord, Herod ordered the murder of all all the boys in Bethlehem and its vicinity two years old and under.
-Sadly, The Holy Innocents echo, and are few, in comparison to the genocide and abortion of our day.
+Upon the birth of Our Lord, Herod ordered the murder of all all the boys in Bethlehem and its vicinity two years old and under, known as the massacre of the Holy Innocents.

 Saint Henry of Uppsala